clockworksoul/today-i-learned/bash/pipefail.md

 # bar
 ```

 That’s it for the `-x` option.
 It’s pretty straightforward, but can be a great help for debugging.
-Next up, we’ll look at an option I had never heard of before that was suggested by a reader of this blog.

-## Reader suggestion: `set -E`
+## `set -E`

 Traps are pieces of code that fire when a bash script catches certain signals.
 Aside from the usual signals (e.g. `SIGINT`, `SIGTERM`, ...), traps can also be used to catch special bash signals like `EXIT`, `DEBUG`, `RETURN`, and `ERR`.
 However, reader Kevin Gibbs pointed out that using `-e` without `-E` will cause an `ERR` trap to not fire in certain scenarios.